Using ECHO to connect professionals from the bush to the beach

 There is growing interest in the ECHO model in Australia, with several new hubs launching ECHO networks in 2020.
 CHQ is now an ECHO Superhub, which can train other organisations to replicate the model.
 As a Superhub, CHQ can also support robust evaluation approaches across these new launches.
 This will further demonstrate the value ECHO provides to the health and human services system, including impact on patient outcomes.

-For further information or to register for CHQ’s child and youth-focused ECHOs, please visit the CHQ ECHO website.
+Visit the CHQ ECHO website for further information or to register for CHQ’s child and youth-focused ECHOs.

 References